guumaster/hostctl/docs/content/docs/guides/sync_with_docker.md

 * `--domain,-d some.domain` domain name used for all containers.

 * `--network networkID|networkName` filter only containers of an specific docker network.

-* `--profile,-p name` profile where docker information will be set.